 The formula can be applied to overall A/R to see how well things are going, but it is most effective when applied to individual payers.
 Don’t panic at the thought of the work involved to calculate the Days in A/R for every payer.
 Focus on the top five payers you routinely bill.
 This will provide information on who pays in a timely manner so you can focus your efforts accordingly.

 Medicare pays quickly.
-A 40-45 day average for Medicare is too high.
-Don’t overlook Medicaid.
+A 40- to 45-day average for Medicare is too high.
 Learn the average of your Medicaid turnaround to know if their payment response is good.
 Billing companies can also apply this exercise to individual clients to spot problem payers.

 There are two reports that will help you: an A/R Aging Report by Payer (excluding self-pay which will be addressed further in this article) and a Denials Report by type of denial.
-The aging report will show how accounts are aging.
-As noted above, Medicare pays quickly, thus the volume of Medicare accounts over time should decrease.
-This report will show the status of commercial payers and highlights which payers need to be targeted for pursuit.
+The aging report shows the status of commercial payers and highlights which payers need to be targeted for pursuit.
+As noted, Medicare pays quickly, thus the volume of Medicare accounts over time should decrease.

-The Denials Report will show you if the problem is internal or outside the company.
+The Denials Report shows whether you if the problem is internal or outside the company.
 High volume of denials in certain categories (e.g., denials for lack of authorization on non-emergency transports) can then be addressed in-house.

 Documentation affects cash flow for both emergency and non-emergency services.
 The best thing emergency providers can do is to document how they were dispatched.
 This information helps billing determine if the call was ALS or BLS, thereby affecting reimbursement.
 When done appropriately, the billing is done cleanly and accounts receivable does not grow.